InfluxGraph/influxgraph/README.rst

 Known Limitations
 ==================

-- In memory index can use *a lot* of memory in InfluxDB installations with a large number of unique metrics (> 1M). `Pypy <http://pypy.org>`_ is recommended in that case which allows for a much lower memory footprint compared to the CPython intepreter.
+- Index memory usage will be a factor of about 10 higher than the size of the uncompressed on disk index.
+For example a 100MB uncompressed on-disk index will use ~1GB of memory.
+This is already as low as it can be, is a hard limit imposed by Python interpreter implementation details and not likely to get any better without changes to use memory mapped file rather than loading the whole index in memory, which is AFAIK only supported on Py3 and in the index's C extension.
+- On CPython interpreters, API requests while an index re-build is happening will be quite slow (a few seconds, no more than ten).
+PyPy does not have this problem and is recommended.

-The docker container in this document uses PyPy.
+The docker image provided uses PyPy.

+Contributions are most welcome to resolve any of these limitations and for anything else.

 .. _Varnish: https://www.varnish-cache.org/
 .. _Graphite-API: https://github.com/brutasse/graphite-api